huitema/draft-huitema-ccwg-bbr-realtime/draft-huitema-ccwg-bbr-realtime.md

 inject filler traffic all the time, to "defend" its share of bandwidth.
 We were not sure that this would be a good idea.

-## FLow control low priority streams
+## Flow control low priority streams

 We tested adding fewer packets in transit for low priority flows so there will be fewer "priority inversions" during events like Wifi Suspension.
 We implemented that using QUIC's flow control functions.
 The results did not really confirm our hypothesis.
 The change appears to create two competing effects: